TD Bank vs. Live Oak: Which small business loan lender is right for you?

 -

-TD Bank does not disclose its interest rates, but they vary based on the loan product, credit score and other lender requirements.
+TD Bank’s interest rates start at 9.24 percent APR, but they may vary based on the loan product, credit score and other lender requirements.

 -